How to Create a Space Where Community Flourishes

 He Sees The Whole

 Sometimes we believe God only sees the broken pieces.
 The parts we wish were different.
 The habits we’re still fighting.
 The insecurities we try to outgrow.
 And when we believe that’s all He sees, we start hiding — from Him and from others.
 We become performative.
 A little more religious.
 Sometimes more judgmental.
 Sometimes more isolated.
-If He only sees the fractured parts, then we feel the need to manage the image.
+If we believe He only sees the fractured parts, then we feel the need to manage the image.
 But that isn’t what His grace does.
-I have to remind mysel
+I have to r

 Kashawn Watson